mattpetersen/mattpetersen.github.io/_posts/2017-07-26-load-cifar10-with-numpy.md

 ---
 layout: post
-title: "Another CIFAR-10 Loader"
+title: "Load CIFAR-10 with Numpy"
 date: 2017-07-26
 header: true
 footer: true
 comments: true
-tags: python, cifar-10, urllib, tarfile
+tags: python, numpy, load cifar-10, frombuffer, urllib, urlretrieve, tarfile
 ---

 There are lots of CIFAR-10 loaders out there.
 This one...